I wanted to do a comparison of the difference between a verbal commitment and when you actually sign your NLI.

 A verbal commitment is an agreement between an SA and the current coach.
 The NLI is an agreement between the SA and the institution.

 Once the NLI is signed all recruiting discussions with other coaches must end.

-If an SA has made a verbal commitment and the coach leaves, the SA is not required to attend that institution and the institution is not required to uphold the verbal agreement.
-If an SA signs their NLI and the coaches leave, the SA is still legally obligated to attend that institution.
+If an SA has made a verbal commitment and the coach leaves that institution, the SA is not required to attend that institution.
+Also, the institution is not required to uphold the verbal commitment with the SA.
+However, if an SA signs their NLI and the coach leaves, the SA is still legally obligated to attend that institution.

-The scholarship terms of the verbal agreement can legally be adjusted before the SA signs their NLI, the terms of the scholarship amount can not be changed once the student has signed their NLI (assuming they remain eligible to play and are admitted to the school)
+The scholarship terms of the verbal commitment can be adjusted before the SA signs their NLI, however the terms of the scholarship amount can not be changed once the student has signed their NLI (assuming they remain eligible to play and are admitted to the school)

 For more questions please send them to firstname.lastname@example.org